 Right here in the middle, we call this big gray area the work space or the work area.
 Then right in the middle, your initial view is what we call the welcome screen.
 The welcome screen stores recent Tecplot layouts that you’ve opened.
 We have links to documentation and online resources.

 One of the really great resources here is called the Quick Reference Guide.
 This is documentation that lets you know about all the keyboard shortcuts and mouse tools and some customization’s that you can do with Tecplot 360.
-Take a look at the Quick Reference Guide.
+Take a look at the Quick Reference Guide in our Documentation.

 All right, so let’s go ahead and load our data.
 I’ll go to the File menu > Load Data, and we’ll go to my desktop where I have my FVCOM dataset.
 I have a netCDF file here.
 This came from FVCOM.
 You can see I have FVCOM selected right here.
 If you do have results from other solvers or other file formats, we have about 30–35 different formats that we can load here.
 Like I said, with the Tecplot ADK, you can create your own dataset readers.
 If you have a custom format, you can extend this list.